vanshika-srivastava/vanshika-srivastava/README.md

 ### Hi there 👋 Vanshika this side!

-👷‍♀️ Developer Relations Engineer/Manager @Gnosis Chain | ex - Tech Ambassador : @Zetachain
+👷‍♀️ Developer Relations Engineer/Manager @Gnosis Chain | ex - Tech Ambassador : @Zetachain | ex DevRel @ Biconomy

 I'm a tech enthusiast with a background in finance and business.
 I love to build solutions for startups and enjoy practicising Developer Relations.
 I'm contributing in open source space since 2021 and switched to web3 in 2022.